What is Deep Learning and Machine Learning?

 Deep learning vs machine learning

-The easiest takeaway for understanding the difference between machine learning and deep learning is to know that deep learning is machine learning.
+The easiest takeaway for understanding the difference between machine learning and deep learning is to know that

 More specifically, deep learning is considered an evolution of machine learning.
 It uses a programmable neural network that enables machines to make accurate decisions without help from humans.